Emine3/NET-Thread.Terminate/README.md

 ### <center>4.
 GetNativeThreadState<center>

 Returns the internal thread state.
-This method should not be used unless it's for an advanced case.
+This method is preserved for advanced scenarios.
+Do not use without intention to change or read internal material with adequate CLR internal knowledge.

 ### <center>5.
 SetNativeThreadState<center>

 Sets the internal thread state.
-This method should not be used unless it's for an advanced case.
+This method is preserved for advanced scenarios.
+Do not use without intention to change or read internal material with adequate CLR internal knowledge.